Vindexus/PoweredByHeresy/game/github/basicmoves.md

 ### <a class="anchor-from-text" id="fire-for-effect"></a>Fire for Effect

 When you **fire your ranged weapon to deal damage**, roll+BS and expend a use of your weapon.
 On a 10+ deal your damage.
-At your option you may expend another use of your weapon to add +1d4 damage.
+At your option you may expend another use of your weapon to add an extra damage die.
 On a 7-9 you deal your damage and choose one:

-*   You take what you can get, deal -1d6 damage
+*   You take what you can get, you target gets +1 defense against this attack
 *   You need to take some more shots, expend another use of your weapon
 *   You have to place yourself or a teammate in danger, the GM will tell you how